 Given the nature of the questionnaire, we request individuals to submit one filled-in questionnaire only.

 Since this questionnaire collects data on potential difficulties or barriers in the application process all (non-personal) information provided in part A may be published in an aggregated form.
 The personal data provided in part B ("Information about you") will not be published and will only be used in case clarifications are needed.

 To submit a valid questionnaire, you must at least answer all the compulsory questions and click the "submit" button on the final page of the questionnaire.
 Partially completed questionnaires which have not been submitted will not be analysed but will be counted for statistical reasons.

 Period of consultation

 After closure of the public consultation, the Commission will analyse and process the replies received and publish them on this web page.
-The analysis is expected to be published in September 2022.
+The analysis is expected to be published in Autumn 2022.